Soumyadip778/Quiz-Master/README.md

 ## 🚀 Features

-✅ **KBC-Inspired Q&A Screen** – Only the question-answer section mimics the iconic KBC layout for immersive play.
+✅ **KBC-Inspired Q&A Screen** – The question-answer section mimics the iconic KBC layout for immersive play.
 ✅ **Multiple Topics** – Choose from categories like General Knowledge, Bollywood, Sports, Indian Culture, and more.
 ✅ **High Score Tracker** – View and save your highest scores to challenge yourself again and again.
 ✅ **Responsive UI** – Optimized for desktop, tablet, and mobile screens.
 ✅ **API-Powered Questions** – Questions are fetched in real-time using public or custom APIs.
-✅ **Lifelines & Timer** – Includes optional 50-50, Timer, or Audience Poll effects (manual logic).
+✅ **Lifelines & Timer** – Includes optional 50-50, Timer.

 ---